 Good communication means things get done faster and less money is spent.
-When we and our clients have a common vision and set clear expectations for a project, we’re able to collaborate beautifully to meet (and often exceed) our client’s expectations!
+When we share a vision with our clients and set clear expectations for a project, we’re able to collaborate beautifully with our client to meet (and often exceed) their expectations!

 But good communication takes two to tango!
 We trust that our clients will join forces with us to help us meet our common goals and deadlines.
-Whether that’s by providing necessary details for the project, giving timely feedback, or entering in content, there is collaboration involved in every website project.
+Whether that’s by providing all the necessary details for completing the project, giving timely feedback, or adding website copy– There is collaboration involved in every website project.

-Communication failures can lead to projects costing more money and pushing past the deadline.
-We want our clients to be engaged in the process.
+By the same token, we desire for our clients to be actively engaged in the project process.
+Poor communication or radio silence can lead to projects costing more money and pushing past the deadline.
 If a client becomes unresponsive, we’re unable to get the necessary revisions or approvals we need to progress in the project timeline.
-It can also mean having to go back and redo things very late in the game if communication is sparse, which stretches the project timeline.
+And if we don’t receive feedback until the very end of the project it may require us to go back and redo things, pushing the project past scope and past deadline.
+Two things neither party wants.

 This is a very important aspect of good communication.
-Talking often with our clients is fine and dandy, but how are we communicating?
-It’s imperative that we understand what our clients do, what their goals are, and if they have any concerns or questions we need to address.
+Meeting and talking frequently is great, but are you actively listening in those meetings?
+Listening is just as important as talking in communication, arguably even more important.
+As a creative agency, it’s imperative that we understand what our clients do, what their goals are, and if they have any concerns or questions we need to address.

-We’ve all been there when someone is talking and everyone else is nodding and you feel like you’re the only person going, “Huh?” inside.
+We’ve all been in a meeting where someone is talking and everyone else is nodding along, and you feel like you’re the only person in the room going, “Huh??” on the inside.